Tanmoy-code/Tanmoy-code/README.md

 - 👀 I’m interested in ... practice .
 - 🌱 I’m currently learning ... peoples .
 - 💞️ I’m looking to collaborate on ... loyalties .
-- 📫 How to reach me ... please don't react me .
+- 📫 How to reach me ... please don't reach me .

 thank you for watching . you can take it .